Installation Failed: Could Not Create Directory

 3. Temporary Directory:

 • WordPress uses a temporary directory for tasks like uploads.
-Ensure the designated directory (usually wp-content/temp/) in your wp-config.php file is writable by the web server.
-You can add the following line to your wp-config.php file:
+Ensure the designated directory (usually. wp-content/temp/) in your wp-config.php The file is writable by the web server.
+You can add the following line to your wp-config.php File:

 PHP